krakow10/hash_str/README.md

 Features:
 - Create HashStr with precomputed hash
 - Create HashStrMap utilizing HashStr's precomputed hash

-Broken Features:
 - Intern strings into an explicit cache
+- Create HashStr at compile time with a macro, deduplicated

 Wishlist:
-- Create HashStr at compile time with a macro, deduplicated
 - Intern strings into a global cache like ustr

 Non-Goals: